Donate

 Personal Independence Payment (PIP)

-This benefit is replacing Disability Living Allowance and is available if you have a long-term physical or mental health condition.
+This benefit has replaced Disability Living Allowance and is available if you have a long-term physical or mental health condition.

 We recommend doing a benefits calculation every six months to ensure you are receiving everything you have a right to.
-Use our free and confidential Benefits Calculator to find out what benefits you are entitled to claim.
+Use the free and confidential Turn2us Benefits Calculator to find out what benefits you are entitled to claim.
 It only takes 10 minutes!

 Struggling with Costs of Living?